codarrenvelvindron/codarren.github.io/_drafts/Python_string_format_library.md

 And we're not talking about that other piece of clothing.

 ## The old way of doing things
-Remember the days of the %d for 'digits' and %s for 'strings' ?
+Remember the days of the %d for 'decimals' and %s for 'strings' ?

 Well, if you didn't know, those days are gone.